Blog/Testimonials·8 min read

 Figma testimonial page example

-This customer testimonial page highlights customer stories from companies that use Figma to design and build digital products more efficiently.
+The testimonial page highlights customer stories from companies that use Figma to design and build digital products more efficiently.

 • Customer story cards featuring companies like Stepstone, Civica, and Findable.